EHTJulia/ScatteringOptics.jl/paper/paper.md

 ![Output of above code plotting an example unscattered source image (obtained from @Dexter_2014).](images/src.png)

 ```
-# Initialize a scattering model with desired scattering paramaters, otherwise default ISM parameters are used
+# Initialize a scattering model (the default is a Dipole model)
-# The default model is a Dipole model
+# If scattering parameters are not input, the default ISM parameters are used
 sm = ScatteringModel()

 # Create a refractive phase screen model from scattering model and image dimensions